LucieMrc/TD_Augmenta/README.md

 ## *project1 >* Top_with_Augmenta

+The `TOP with Augmenta` Base is used to generate and modify elements that are generated for each person detected.

 ![Screenshot of inside Top_with_Augmenta node](./images/screen3.png)

 In the Composite tab of the **Comp1**, the TOP selected is `Element_replicator/item*/output1` in order to get every output in every items inside the **Element_replicator**.